Platform Innovation

 Edge-First Data Pipeline

-Local inference is made practical by dedicated NPU silicon from Broadcom, MediaTek, Silicon Labs, Intel and Nvidia.
-These processors allow quantised models to run continuously at low power alongside the gateway's routing and telemetry functions.
-Lightweight open-source architectures such as Llama, Mistral or Phi handle pattern recognition and anomaly detection on-device, deployed via LiteRT or ONNX Runtime for efficient NPU execution.
+Local inference runs on dedicated NPU silicon from Broadcom, MediaTek, Silicon Labs, Intel and Nvidia.
+Quantised models (Llama, Mistral, Phi) handle pattern recognition and anomaly detection on-device, deployed through LiteRT or ONNX Runtime.

 Security Model